arkadidan/AFSnapshotTesting/README.md

     ```

 5. **Outlier Handling with Cluster Analysis**
-    The library includes advanced algorithms like [[#2.
-Cluster analysis|cluster analysis]] for outlier detection and reduction of false positives.
+    The library includes advanced algorithms like [Cluster analysis](#1-the-fastest-in-the-world) for outlier detection and reduction of false positives.
 Instead of flagging every minor pixel difference, cluster analysis groups nearby pixel changes into clusters, allowing you to filter out small, random visual artifacts.
 This approach ensures that only significant changes are flagged, improving the accuracy and reliability of your tests.
 ## Distinctive Features
 ### 1. The fastest in the world
-AFSnapshotTesting runs 1000 tests 2,286 times faster than pointFree [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) v1.16.0.
+AFSnapshotTesting runs 1000 tests x2.3 times faster than pointFree [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) v1.16.0.

 <img src="git/performance.png" alt="Performance" width="800"/>

 #### 1.1 Testing Environment
-The performance and accuracy of the tests were evaluated in a new SPM module, which includes dependencies on AFSnapshotTesting and  [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) v1.16.0.
+The performance and accuracy of the tests were evaluated in a new SPM module, which includes dependencies on AFSnapshotTesting v1.0.0 and  [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) v1.16.0.

+Speed is certainly a useful advantage, but it’s not the primary focus.
+Instead, consider other unique features like integer threshold parameters, cluster analysis, and true difference images.
 ##### 1.1.1 Testing Environment
 1. XCode 15.3 + Sumulator iOS;
 2. Macbook Pro 14" 2021, Apple M1 PRO, 16GB;